panglesd/slipshow/docs/tutorial.rst

 presentation.
 When you only want to generate the html file once, use ``compile`` instead.

-On the slipshow preview, you should see the familiar format for slide-based presentations (4:3 rectangle with black borders).
+On the Slipshow preview, you should see the familiar format for slide-based presentations (4:3 rectangle with black borders).
 Click on it to be sure you have the window focused, and hit the :kbd:`Right arrow` key (or equivalently, the :kbd:`Down arrow` key) to step through the presentation!
 Right now, it has only two